sparrow-platform/sparrow/README.md

-This is the build repository for sparrow-platform.com.
+This is the build repository for sparrow-platform.com, and the README summarizes Sparrow Platform
 <br>
 For detailed information on Sparrow Plaform, visit www.sparrow-platform.com
 <br>